norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-- The `*` selector resets the margin, padding, and sets `box-sizing` to `border-box` for all elements.
-This ensures consistency across different browsers.
+The code resets margins, padding, and sets consistent box-sizing across all elements.
-- The `html` and `body` selectors set their height to 100% so that they take up the full height of the viewport.
+It also  defines the body as a flex container that spans the full height of the viewport.
-- The `main` selector is set to flex-grow (`flex: 1`) so it can expand to fill the space between the header and footer.
-- The `body` selector is styled as a flex container, using Flexbox to arrange the header, main, and footer in a column.
-The `min-height: 100vh` ensures that the body takes up at least the full height of the viewport, and the background color is set to light gray.
+The body is styled with a background color and uses Flexbox to arrange the page layout.

-#### Style the Header and Navigation Bar
+## 7. **Style the Header and Navigation Bar**
+We will style the header and navigation bar to enhance the visual appearance and layout of the top section of the webpage.

+- [ ] Open `style.css` and add the following styles:

 ```css
 header {